You’re ready to take the leap and start a business. Congratulations! Making that decision might feel risky, but it’s a good thing.

 - Half of small businesses survive five years or more

-Creating something all on your own is both rewarding and an opportunity to achieve work-life balance while pursuing your passions.
+Creating something all your own is both rewarding and an opportunity to achieve work-life balance while pursuing your passions.
 But, it isn’t easy.

 To help, this article guides you through the 15 steps to start a business along with a downloadable checklist you can fill out to go from idea to launch to success: